18 years is the minimum paintball age limit worldwide for an independent player (without parents).

 - Suppose you, or your child is not wearing a paintball goggle, and a paintball pellet can leave some serious bruising.
 So, it safe to assume the shot has some power.

 - The face is the most sensitive part of the body.
-If you get hit on the jaw of cheeks, the pain will bother for weeks.
+If you get hit on the jaw or cheeks, the pain will bother you for weeks.

-- Make it worse, an earshot ca easily damage your eardrum.
+- To make it worse, an earshot can easily damage your eardrum.
 The paint will fill the ear, and you will need to visit a doctor to remove that paint, and fix the injury.
 It is a painful man!

-In worst-case scenario: You may suffer partial or temporary hearing loss, tinnitus, or even a concussion.
+In the worst-case scenario: You may suffer partial or temporary hearing loss, tinnitus, or even a concussion.